inventables/x-carve-instructions/1000mm/step11/index.md

  Choose the correct settings for your X-Carve here.
 You'll want to make sure that you have the ACME threaded rod selected for the lead screw unless you're using a pre-2016 machine with an M8 threaded rod.
 Once you've configured your machine using the dropdown menus click <strong>Confirm settings</strong>.

 <img src="./photo/machinedetail2020.png">
 <div class="note"><strong>NOTE:</strong> If you're having trouble connecting your X-Controller on a computer running Windows, you may need to update the FTDI driver then re-start your computer. <a href="http://www.ftdichip.com/Drivers/CDM/CDM21228_Setup.zip">Click here</a> for a direct download.
 The linked file is a .zip file for installation on Windows 7 and newer only.
-If possible, we recommend installing the driver using administrative privileges with a right click and selecting "Run as Administrator".</div>
+If possible, we recommend installing the driver using administrative privileges with a right-click and selecting "Run as Administrator".</div>

 If the machine successfully connects, you'll be presented with a set of controls for jogging your machine.
-At this point the motors should be locked.
+At this point, the motors should be locked.

 <img src="./photo/testwiring2020.png">

 Try jogging the machine using the directional arrows.
 When standing in front of the X-Carve, X should jog the carriage left to right.
 Y should jog the gantry away from you and towards you.
 Z should jog the spindle up and down.
-If everything is wired correctly you should get proper motion on each axis.
-If one is reversed you can either go back and re-wire your motors or let Easel change the direction in the firmware settings by clicking <strong>No</strong> in the menu.
+If everything is wired correctly, you should get proper motion on each axis.
+If one is reversed, you can either go back and re-wire your motors or let Easel change the direction in the firmware settings by clicking <strong>No</strong> in the menu.

 <img src="./photo/deadaxis2020.png">

 <img src="./photo/fixaxis2020.png">

 <div class="note"><strong>Note:</strong> If your Y axis is struggling to move, make sure that each motor is wired correctly.
 The Y motors should be wired to move in the opposite direction from one another since they are mirrored on the machine.
-You can refer to the diagrams in the <a href="http://x-carve-instructions.inventables.com/1000mm/step8/">X-Controller step</a> if necessary.</div>
+You can refer to the diagrams in the <a href="http://x-carve-instructions.inventables.com/1000mm/step8/" target="_blank"> X-Controller step</a> if necessary.</div>

 Click <strong>confirm settings</strong> when all axes are moving correctly.
 You'll now be prompted to set your spindle settings.